Landslide (Olivia Newton-John song)

 "Landslide" is a song recorded by British-Australian singer Olivia Newton-John for her eleventh studio album, Physical (1981).
-Written and produced by John Farrar, the song was released in several countries as the third and final single in April 1982.
+Written and produced by John Farrar, the song was released in Europe as the second single from the album in January 1982 and in the US and Canada as the third and final single in April 1982.

-“Landslide" did not achieve the success of its predecessors, but peaked within the top 20 in Belgium and the United Kingdom, peaking at number 18 on the UK Singles Charts.
-It peaked at number 52 on the US Billboard Hot 100.
+"Landslide" peaked within the top 20 in Belgium and at No. 18 on the UK Singles Chart.
+It also peaked at No. 52 on the US Billboard Hot 100 and No. 54 on the US Cash Box Top 100.